Sutton, St Helens: History

-The old Township of Sutton included: Sutton Village, Ditch Hillock, Peasley Cross, Marshalls Cross, Clockface, Sutton Manor and Sherdley and totalled 3,752 acres.
+The old Township of Sutton included: Sutton Village, Ditch Hillock, Peasley Cross, Marshalls Cross, Clock Face, Sutton Manor and Sherdley and totalled 3,752 acres.
 The exact derivation of Sutton is uncertain.
 It is thought the township took its name from 'Sudtun', old English for southern enclosure or south town and was likely to have been the southern portion of a Saxon thegn's estate.
 Before the Conquest of 1066 AD, Sutton was held by King Edward the Confessor and located within the Royal Forest of West Derby.
 This extended from Burtonwood to Crosby and in the 12th and 13th centuries, Sutton became part of the Barony of Widnes.
 Along with fourteen other townships including Windle, Parr and Eccleston, it became part of the large ecclesiastical parish of Prescot and its rich seams of coal, which were first discovered in Sutton Heath around 1540, transformed it from an area of moorland and forest into an area of mining.

 Sutton was formerly a township and chapelry in the parish of Prescot, in 1866 Sutton became a separate civil parish, on 25 March 1894 the parish was abolished and merged with St Helens.
 In 1891 the parish had a population of 15,668.